Softball: Tyler Legacy rallies by Rockwall-Heath

 Tierrani Johnson doubled and drove in a run for Marshall.
 Briana Theus had two hits and an RBI, and Lauren Minatrea drove in a run.

-LINDALE 20, S. HILL 6: Jesika Miller tripled, Darby Woodrum doubled twice and singled and Kayli Vickery had three hits and three RBI for Lindale as the Lady Eagles earned a 20-6 win over the Spring Hill Lady Panthers.

-GILMER 4, N. LAMAR 1: Sara Phillips struck out eight, walked two and allowed just three hits in seven innings as Gilmer notched a 4-1 win over North Lamar.
+PARIS — Sara Phillips struck out eight, walked two and allowed just three hits in seven innings as Gilmer notched a 4-1 win over North Lamar in District 15-4A.

 At the plate, Kahlyen Johnston led the way with three hits.
 Ryleigh Larkins and Melody Larkins both doubled and singled, with Melody driving in a run.

-P. GROVE 15, PITTSBURG 5: PITTSBURG - Lexi Snyder homered twice and drove in two runs while also earning the pitching win for Pleasant Grove in a 15-5 win over Pittsburg.
+PITTSBURG — Lexi Snyder homered twice and drove in two runs while also earning the pitching win for Texarkana Pleasant Grove in a 15-5 win over Pittsburg in District 15-4A.

 Snyder struck out nine and walked two.